vydra/rest-test/README.md

 rest-test
 =========

-Exploratory project to learn how to test RESTful Web Services
+Exploratory project to learn how to test RESTful Web Services.

+We are using stormpath.com API as system under test.